matthauber92/everyrealm-node-backend/README.md

 Navigate to [http://localhost:8000/docs](http://localhost:8000/docs) in your browser to explore the API of your Express instance.

+Authorize swagger with the following credential to test authenticated routes:

+Credential: every-realm

 ### 5. Access the Postgres Database

 Navigate to [http://localhost:8080](http://localhost:8080) to explore the database